sp33dwag0n/JojoConnections/README.md

-Run the server using: node --env-file=config.env server
+Run the server using:
+cd server
+node --env-file=config.env server

-Run the frontend using: npm run dev
+Run the frontend using:
+cd admin
+npm run dev